wjudy/ForFunProjects/README.md

 This collection will never stop growing :)

-A HIGHLIGHT: Check out /music/GUITARPIANO and run pianoguitar.py
+A PERSONAL FAV: Check out /music/GUITARPIANO and run pianoguitar.py

 Began sometime in summer of 2020